pivotal/docs-tap/tap-gui/configurator/building.hbs.md

    - `NPM-PLUGIN-BACKEND-VERSION` is the version of your desired back-end plug-in that exists in the npm registry

    The following example adds the sample `techinsights` plug-in.
-The plug-in wrapper is available in the [VMware NPM repository](https://www.npmjs.com/search?q=vmware-tanzu):
+The plug-in is available in the [VMware NPM repository](https://www.npmjs.com/search?q=vmware-tanzu):

     ```yaml